ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 local.sasl.mechanism=PLAIN
 ```

+### Note: the next few steps are all performed from the "on-prem" broker instance

-To set up the link from the source, let's now `ssh` to the CP instance:
+To set up the link from the source, let's now `ssh` to our CP instance:

 ```bash
 docker-compose exec broker bash